-One of My Favorite Sources of Type l Collagen From the Sea
+One of the Best Sources of Type l Collagen from the Sea

 Collagen from marine sources is type I – the main type of collagen in your body.
 The principal component of your skin’s dermis layer, type l collagen is stored in your skin and connective tissues.
 Its plentiful amino acids provide many potential benefits for your skin, including protecting against damaging free radicals and maintaining healthy skin lipid levels.*

 This type of collagen is essential for the elasticity, flexibility and strength of your skin, tendons and ligaments as well as your cornea, cartilage, bones, teeth, blood vessels and gut.*

 While several different sources offer type I collagen – cows, pigs, chicken and fish – one of my favorites is from marine sources.
 Made from the collagen-rich skin of deep-sea cod (Gadus morhua), the marine collagen in Collagen Complex offers these unique qualities:

 - Fish skin is rich in collagen, which makes up between 70% and 80% of the skin’s dry weight.

 - The protein-containing scales on fish skin contains 18 different amino acids, a high proportion of which have a strong calcium-binding affinity, adding to your calcium intake and potentially improving calcium bioavailability, or how your body utilizes calcium.*

 - Cod skin collagen is rich in beneficial amino acids like glycine, alanine, proline and hydroxyproline, with small traces of cysteine and tyrosine.